Emulating \emph{ab initio} computations of infinite nucleonic matter: Method

 Fig. \ref{fig:emulator_vs_ccd}(a)(b) illustrates the relative errors $(E_{\rm{SPCC}}-E_{\rm{CCD}})/|E_{\rm{CCD}}|$ between emulator predictions and exact CCD calculations for \PNM{} (\SNM{}) modeled with 66 (132) neutrons (nucleons).
 The emulator predictions are chosen as the SPCC solution with the lowest (real) energy.
 The validation points correspond to 50 random parametrizations of the $\Delta$NNLO(394) interaction with the energy per particle computed for five densities: $\rho \in \{0.12, 0.14, 0.16, 0.18, 0.20\}$~fm$^{-3}$.
 Thus, there are 250 points in total.
 In these calculations, $N_{\rm{sub}}=64$ subspace vectors are used to construct the \SPCC{} emulators.
-Note that the 64 training points and the 50 validation interactions are generated within the same parameter domain (resulting from history matching) using Latin hypercube designs.
-As seen, most errors are negative which indicates that the emulator predictions correspond, in fact, to spurious states that give lower energies than the corresponding full-space \CC{} calculations.
-Based on this, it seems the occurrence of spurious states seriously hampers the predictive power of the \SPCC{} method.
+Note that the validation interactions are selected randomly within a constrained parameter domain (resulting from history matching).
+For \SNM{}, most errors are negative which indicates that the emulator predictions correspond, in fact, to spurious states that give lower energies than the corresponding full-space \CC{} calculations.
+Based on this, it seems the occurrence of spurious states seriously hampers the predictive power of the \SPCC{} method for \SNM{}.
+The fact that the \SPCC{} method works better for \PNM{} is probably due to the smaller correlation energies for this system, i.e., it is more perturbative.

 However, when comparing the full eigenspectrum of the subspace problem to the full-space \CC{} result, we find that the physical ground-state indeed is contained therein.
 The challenge then is to efficiently identify this state without actually doing any full-space \CC{} calculations.
 Assuming that the subspace is large enough to accurately describe the exact \CC{} ground-state solution, the eigenvector should also fulfill the bivariational principle.
 This means we can write the exact solution as,